-Even though it’s frustrating (and understandably so) to find yourself feeling triggered during the later stages (or at any point, really) during recovery, it’s natural, normal, and, frankly, it’s to be expected.
+Even though it’s frustrating (and understandably so) to find yourself feeling triggered during the later stages (or at any point, really) during recovery, it’s natural and normal.
+And frankly, it’s to be expected.
 Not many of us get through recovery without at least one brush with relapse, be it because of food, family, or insensitive comments from others.
-The trick is to recognize what is happening and to take action by leaning on your support system and pulling out your arsenal of recovery tools.
+The trick is to recognize what is happening.
+And to take action by leaning on your support system and pulling out your arsenal of recovery tools.

 Here are some gentle (and one not so gentle) reminders to help you avoid relapse when you’re feeling triggered: